 This post is unrelated to an early 1980’s Scottish new wave/post-punk band, fronted by singer Clare Grogan.

 When a Highways England contractor repairs damage, for example to a barrier, usually they take photographs of the pre-repair state and of the completed restoration (post-repair).
 But are the images accurate, for the incident subject of the claim or have they been tampered with – and if so, why?

 The A38 Claymills Northbound, Burton on Trent, slip appears to be an accident black-spot, a tight bend that drivers frequently fail to negotiate.
 Between 10/2014 and 03/2019, there were at least 23 incidents known to Highways England.
 So frequent were occurrences that it appears, on occasions, the contractor (Kier Highways) had not addressed one before another occurred.

-From an at-fault Third Party’s perspective, at least the barrier damage caused by the second incident could be repaired in company with the damage caused by the earlier one; there could be a sharing of, for example, Traffic Management costs.
-But would the:
+From an at-fault Third Party’s perspective, at least the barrier damage caused by the second incident could be repaired in company with the damage caused by the earlier one; a sharing of, for example, Traffic Management costs could occur.
+But would:

-- Third-Party be informed of this cost-saving, would they be aware of previous incidents?
+- the Third-Party be informed of this cost-saving, would they be aware of previous incidents?

-- Authority or Contractor try to disguise the location history?
+- an Authority or Contractor try to disguise the location history?

 - a Third-Party be presented images purporting to display the repair after the initial incident but which were actually taken following a later repair?